Modulate’s ToxMod uses AI to scan game voice chat for toxic speech

 “There’s a trade-off between latency and accuracy here,” Huffman said.
 “That’s one of the big problems that we’re solving.
 And we’re pouring a lot of research and our machine learning chops into where, on the one hand, you have to be fast enough to be running in real time and be accurate enough to detect problems with no errors.
 We already have kind of a lot of expertise.
 But when you’re starting to detect these swear words or these racial slurs or this personal contact information, if you jump too early, you’re going to get a bunch of false positives and bleep out things that you shouldn’t.”

-Still, the automation of the detection will help community teams enormously, as those teams can be inundated with work, especially if they have to find a way to transcribe a questionable gaming session.
+Still, the automation of the detection will help community teams enormously, as those groups can be inundated with work, especially if they have to find a way to transcribe a questionable gaming session.

 Some teams will want to modify the threshold for toxicity.
-If you’re playing an adult-focused game like Call of Duty multiplayer, you’ll hear a lot of swear words.
+If you’re playing an adult-focused game like Call of Duty, you’ll hear a lot of swear words.
 But Modulate will be able to parse whether those swear words translate to serious threats or not, Huffman said.
 That’s where an individual player’s record is important.
 If the player has a history of toxicity, then the community manager can act more quickly to ban that player.

 “If you hear the emotion of the speaker and everyone is having a good time, then you can predict there is a lower probability that this is actually going to be problematic,” Huffman said.
 “But if the speaker is sounding very loud and aggravated, and otherwise problematic, then it could be a toxic situation.
 And the moderator would want to jump on that.”

-Modulate has been testing ToxMod for a while with its community, and with its own team.
-The company is talking to a number of big studios about using technology for things like protecting kids from predators.
+Modulate has been testing ToxMod for a while with its community and its own team.
+The company is talking to a number of big studios about using technology for tasks like protecting kids from predators.
 Conceivably, a platform such as YouTube could use this to screen videos as they’re being uploaded to its service, just as it can screen for copyrighted music before a post goes up.

 “All of these developers deeply understand how important it is to solve toxicity and voice chat,” Pappas said.
 “And so as soon as we came to them with this, the response was really overwhelmingly exciting, and we’ve seen extremely rapid movement from all of these studios.
 We’re very interested in the livestreaming applications from this as well.”